LanVukusic/RaspiGPS/README.md

 # RaspiGPS 📡
 ## RaspberryPi GPS library written in Go for interfacing with GPS serial hardware
 This is a library that was written to work with any serial enabled gps module.
-I had only an option to test the Neo 8 gps, but it should work with any NMEA compliant device.
-It was written for a series of serial enabled extension boards available from [Aliexpress](https://www.aliexpress.com/item/32325428866.html?spm=a2g0s.9042311.0.0.27424c4dH6kF1l)
+I only had an option to test the Neo 8 gps, but it should work with any NMEA compliant device.
+It was written for a series of serial enabled extension boards available from [Aliexpress](https://www.aliexpress.com/item/32325428866.html?spm=a2g0s.9042311.0.0.27424c4dH6kF1l).
 Please leave a star if you end up using this library.
-It means a tone to me ⭐
+It means a lot to me. ⭐

 ### Hardware list: